fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 <div class="content">

-In part 2 we examined two different ways of adding styles to our application: the old-school [single CSS](/en/part2/adding_styles_to_react_app) file and [inline-styles](/en/part2/adding_styles_to_react_app#inline-styles).
-In this part we will take a look at a few other ways.
+In part 2, we examined two different ways of adding styles to our application: the old-school [single CSS](/en/part2/adding_styles_to_react_app) file and [inline-styles](/en/part2/adding_styles_to_react_app#inline styles).
+In this part, we will take a look at a few other ways.

 ### Ready-made UI libraries

 One approach to defining styles for an application is to use a ready-made "UI framework".

-One of the first widely popular UI frameworks was the [Bootstrap](https://getbootstrap.com/) toolkit created by Twitter, that may still be the most popular framework.
-Recently there has been an explosion in the number of new UI frameworks that have entered the arena.
+One of the first widely popular UI frameworks was the [Bootstrap](https://getbootstrap.com/) toolkit created by Twitter which may still be the most popular framework.
+Recently, there has been an explosion in the number of new UI frameworks that have entered the arena.
 In fact, the selection is so vast that there is little hope of creating an exhaustive list of options.

 Many UI frameworks provide developers of web applications with ready-made themes and "components" like buttons, menus, and tables.
-We write components in quotes, because in this context we are not talking about React components.
-Usually UI frameworks are used by including the CSS stylesheets and JavaScript code of the framework in the application.
+We write components in quotes because, in this context, we are not talking about React components.
+Usually, UI frameworks are used by including the CSS stylesheets and JavaScript code of the framework in the application.

-There are many UI frameworks that have React-friendly versions, where the framework's "components" have been transformed into React components.
+There are many UI frameworks that have React-friendly versions where the framework's "components" have been transformed into React components.
 There are a few different React versions of Bootstrap like [reactstrap](http://reactstrap.github.io/) and [react-bootstrap](https://react-bootstrap.github.io/).

-Next we will take a closer look at two UI frameworks, Bootstrap and [MaterialUI](https://material-ui.com/).
+Next, we will take a closer look at two UI frameworks, Bootstrap and [MaterialUI](https://material-ui.com/).
 We will use both frameworks to add similar styles to the application we made in the [React-router](/en/part7/react_router) section of the course material.

 ### React Bootstrap